10 Rumi Quotes That Psychology Agrees With

 Today, a relentless pursuit of our want-fulfillment driven by social comparison is what stresses us the most.
 Mindfulness is the antidote.

-When we practice being fully present and aware in the moment, we stop the craving to match up to what others have.
+When we practice being fully present and aware in the moment, we stop the craving to keep up with what others have.
 And instead, focus on what is truly essential.

 More Rumi Quotes To Live Life By